-Wayne Chambers is the President & CEO of High Touch, Inc. With three decades of experience in finance, operations, marketing, franchising and executive ranks, he has led High Touch’s evolution to a technology solution provider.
+Wayne Chambers is the former President & CEO of High Touch, Inc. With three decades of experience in finance, operations, marketing, franchising and executive ranks, he led High Touch’s evolution to a technology solution provider.

 A native of Southeast Kansas, Wayne received his Bachelor’s in Business Administration and a Master’s in Accounting from Wichita State University.